EGI-Federation/fedcloud-documentation/source/storage.rst

 and your SLA.
 Moreover, the disk space is accounted for the entire block storage device, regardless how much of it is actually used.

-**Object storage** is a standalone service that stores data as set of individual objects, which can have different types (e.g. files, images, documents) and are organized within containers (e.g. folders).
+**Object storage** is a standalone service that stores data as sets of individual objects, which can have different types (e.g. files, images, documents) and are organized within containers (e.g. folders).
 Each object/file has is own URL, which can be used to access the resource, share the file with other